 "A French military unit has been sent to (the area) to secure the site and gather evidence," his office said in a statement (in French).

 The statement went on to say that the plane had "disintegrated", without giving further details.

-France's Interior Minister said it appeared likely the plane had crashed due to bad weather.'Burnt and scattered'
+France's Interior Minister said it appeared likely the plane had crashed due to bad weather.

 The crash site was identified on Thursday by the Burkina Faso army near the village of Boulikessi, officials said.

 Gilbert Diendere, a Burkina Faso army general, said Mali had agreed to their cross-border search which was launched after a resident in Gossi described seeing a plane go down to the south-west of the town.

 "Sadly, the team saw no-one on site.
 It saw no survivors," he told reporters.